 - Smug Snake: Actrise and the Chronomage in particular are quick to gloat when they have their enemies right where they want them.

-- Arch-Enemy: Becomes one to Twilight Sparkle as of the end of Book One.
+- Arch-Enemy: Becomes one to Twilight Sparkle as of the end of the first arc.

 - Bad Boss: Her actions implicate that it certainly isn’t fun working for her.